MarosLodnipeguh/GUI-java-applications/README.md

   NAI exercises solutions
 </h1>

-This repository contains solutions to the exercises for the GUI (Java GUI applications) course during studies on PJATK.
+This repository contains projects made for the GUI (Java GUI applications) course during studies on PJATK.

 ---